-Abstracts of faculty grants 2009
+Abstracts of school grants 2009

 The millennium child: new frontiers in understanding the adaptability of children and young people

 Australian children and young people experience changes and challenges at micro (eg. educational, psychological, social) and macro (eg. climate change, globalisation) levels.
 Successfully resolving these relies to a large degree on their ability to adapt.
 At a broader level, for Australia to compete and innovate on a global scale and to most profitably fulfil its educational, social, economic, and cultural potential, it is essential that it nurtures children and young people who can adapt to and for the challenges and opportunities of the 21st Century.
 The Millennium Child Project scopes and progresses the concept of adaptability and answers important and complex questions relevant to a nation's capacity to adapt and thrive.